 - Moving toward people to please, accommodate, and be helpful.
 From a child’s perspective, if I please others, they will love and care for me.
 This is the strategy of a Rescuer.

-- Moving away from others to avoid, withdraw, observe, and wait.
-This is based upon the child’s belief that if they isolate and “stay above the fray” they will be safe.
-This feeds the perspective of the Victim.
+- Moving away from others to avoid, withdraw, observe, and wait is based on the child’s belief that if they isolate and “stay above the fray,” they will be safe.
+This feeds the victim’s perspective.

-- Moving against others by being aggressive.
-Here the child develops the idea that, if they use control and domination, they will manage their environment to get what they want.
+- Aggressively moving against others.
+Here, the child develops the idea that they will manage their environment to get what they want if they use control and domination.
 This is the defensive strategy of a Persecutor.

 Understanding these childhood responses illuminates our default patterns of relating and interacting.
 All three are strategies of protection from the dangers of life.
-The reality is that we all play all three roles.
+We all play all three roles.

 It offers a lens through which we can examine our own reactions to stress or danger.
 Recognising that these roles stem from childhood survival strategies helps us consciously navigate our responses in adulthood.

-Awareness of this helps us to be more self-loving and empathetic and have compassion for how we get about in life.
-We get to understand how others we live or work with may be operating.
+Awareness of this helps us be more self-loving, empathetic, and compassionate about how we get about in life.
+We also understand how others we live or work with may be operating.
 It highlights how these reactive roles impact adult behaviour and offers insights into making conscious behavioural shifts.

 I found that exploring these childhood strategies helped me to recognise and shift my own default patterns of behaviour.

-I now help the people I work with to become present, practice vulnerability and compassion, be in the moment, learn a new language of empowerment.
-They get to choose then to take that into their most important relationships.
-From that place they will find themselves having more grace, clarity and ease.
-The choices that they will see available to them are considered, no longer reactive, and will lead them into action.
-However, they will now be actions worth taking and are inspired by what they really want in life.
+I guide the people I work with to become present, practice vulnerability and compassion, be in the moment, learn a new language of empowerment.
+They get to take that into their most important relationships.
+They find themselves having more grace, clarity and ease from that place.
+The choices they see available to them are considered, no longer reactive, and lead them into action.
+However, they will now be taking actions that are worth taking and will be inspired by what they want in life.

 I’ll close out this blog with three journal prompts that may assist you in reflecting on your experiences.
 They’re examples of exercises we cover in the 3 Vital Questions™ bringing the Power of TED*™ to Life and Work facilitated program I deliver.